 (v) any agreement, instrument or statute defined or referred to herein or in any instrument or certificate delivered in connection herewith means such agreement, instrument or statute as from time to time amended, modified or supplemented and includes (in the case of agreements or instruments) references to all attachments thereto and instruments incorporated therein; references to a Person are also to its permitted successors and assigns; and

-(vi) the words Ahereof@, Aherein@ and Ahereunder@ and words of similar import when used in this Agreement shall refer to this Agreement as a whole and not to any particular provision of this Agreement Section, subsection and Schedule references contained in this Agreement are references to Sections, subsections and Schedules in or to this Agreement unless otherwise specified.
+(vi) the words Ahereof@, Aherein@ and Ahereunder@ and words of similar import when used in this Agreement shall refer to this Agreement as a whole and not to any particular provision of this Agreement.; and any Section, subsection and Schedule references contained in this Agreement are references to Sections, subsections and Schedules in or to this Agreement unless otherwise specified.

 ARTICLE II.